gshipley/enterprise_training/EnterpriseManual.md

 ##**Adding entries using *nsupdate***

 Now that our BIND server is configured and started, we need to add a record for our broker node to BIND’s database.
-To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands, **using the 10.x.x.x address provided to you**:
+To accomplish this task, we will use the nsupdate command, which opens an interactive shell where we can perform commands, **using the 10.4.59.x address provided to you**:

 	# nsupdate -k ${keyfile}
 	> server 127.0.0.1
 	> update delete broker.example.com A
-	> update add broker.example.com 180 A **your broker ip address**
+	> update add broker.example.com 180 A 10.4.59.x
 	> send

 Press control-D to exit from the interactive session.